faystransition/faystransition.github.io/_pages/photogallery.md

 title: "Photo gallery"
 header:
   overlay_image: /gallery/headerimg.jpg

-excerpt: "Here are some of the great views in my journey, most of which taken with my phone, some with mirrorless camera.
+excerpt: "Here are some of the great views in my journey, most of which taken with my phone, some with my mirrorless camera.
 Please enjoy!"